Mobolaji25/Customer-and-Sales-Dashboard/README.md

-## Customer and Sales Overview Dashboard
+## CUSTOMER AND SALES OVERVIEW DASHBOARD
 This dashboard provides a high-level overview of customer and sales performance, enabling users to quickly grasp key trends and identify top-performing areas.

 ## Dataset Used